ome/omero-documentation/omero/sysadmins/cli/usergroup.rst

     $ bin/omero user add jsmith John Smith 2

-Additional parameters such as the email address, institution, middle name etc can be passed as optional arguments to the :program:`omero user add` command.
+Additional parameters such as the email address, institution, middle name etc. can be passed as optional arguments to the :program:`omero user add` command.

-For managing the permissions of restricted administrators :doc:`OMERO.cli does provide means <light-admins>` but that functionality is not yet offered in a friendly manner by the :program:`omero user` command.
+For managing the permissions of restricted administrators, :doc:`OMERO.cli does provide means <light-admins>` but that functionality is not yet offered in a friendly manner by the :program:`omero user` command.
 The :help:`OMERO.web Admin interface <facility-manager#lightadmin>` is